rose-collectionservices/collection-services-manual/14-PACKING AND SHIPPING/readme.md

 * Emory staff move material ourselves;
 * We hire a local moving company to move the collection to the Rose.

 For either of these options the collection should be boxed in shelf-ready boxes and labeled.
-The Accessioning and Collections Manager should be given as much notice as possible in order to arrange a supply order and stacks space for the material.
+The Acquisitions Assistant and the Accessioning and Collections Manager should be given as much notice as possible in order to arrange a supply order and stacks space for the material, respectively.

 **Emory staff moves materials:**